litequark/echo_server/Readme.md

 ## Plans & goals

-This repo is for learning purposes; advanced features like multi-threading, multi-clients and even GUI would be implemented successively in the near future.
+This repo is for learning purposes.

-The final goal is to develop a C/S LAN chat application.
+Codes will be separated into functions of APIs in the near future.

+GUI is not planned.